larsbrinkhoff/httptunnel/README.md

   * Now you can do this at host LOCAL:
     `telnet localhost 2323` (telnet in to REMOTE_IP:8888 via your httptunnel you just configured above on port localhost:2323)
     ...and you will hopefully get a login prompt from host REMOTE_IP.
+ * Debugging:
+  * For debug output, add `-Dn` to the end of a command, where `n` is the level of debug output you'd like to see, with 0 meaning no debug messages at all, and 5 being the highest level (verbose).
+  * ex: `htc -F 10001 -P PROXY_ADDRESS:8000 REMOTE_IP:8888 -D5` will show verbose debug output while setting up an httptunnel client to forward localhost:10001 to REMOTE_IP:8888 via a local proxy at PROXY_ADDRESS:8000

 #External help, examples, & links